|

 August 17, 2003 - Route 9 Brookfield:

-its magic, and behold! a clam box appeareth on the roof!
-While
+flexed its magic, and behold! a clam box appeareth on the roof!

-Scurv Dawg went in to get some clams to go, I hung out in the car and
+While Scurv Dawg went in to get some clams to go, I hung out in the car

-provided apparently unlimited entertainment value to some old codger in
+and provided apparently unlimited entertainment value to some old codger

 would have said something like, "Martha, I am finding unlimited